SnoringCatGames/surfacer/README.md

 -   Walk to edge, turn around, repeat.
 -   Jump continuously, moving forward.
 -   Move with a regular bounce or surface-following pattern.
--   Move horizontally toward the human character, "floating" vertically as needed in order to move around obstacles and platforms.
+-   Move horizontally toward the player character, "floating" vertically as needed in order to move around obstacles and platforms.

 Most examples of more sophisticated AI pathfinding behavior are still pretty limited.
 One common technique uses machine-learning and is trained by hundreds to thousands of human-generated jumps on an explicit pre-fabricated level.
 This makes level-generation difficult and is not flexible to dynamic platform creation/movement.